hhau/hhau.github.io/research.md

 Manderson, A.A., Murray, K. and Turlach, B.A.
 (2017).
 Dynamic Bayesian forecasting of AFL match results using the Skellam distribution, _Australian & New Zealand Journal of Statistics_.
-Provisionally accepted for publication.
+Doi:10.1111/anzs.12225